aryapess/aryapess.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Who am I?"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-PhD and Research Assistant of Information Science at Drexel University, working at the intersection of Natural Language Processing and Computational Social Science.
+I am a PhD student and Research Assistant of Information Science at Drexel University in Philadelphia, working at the intersection of Natural Language Processing and Computational Social Science.
 I apply a wide range of NLP tools such as LLMs to studying online social phenomena such as stance detection on social platforms, political polarization and online perspectives.
 In my spare time, I workout, listen to podcasts, watch shows, learn new languages and follow politics!

 [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).